schorschii/OCO-Server/docs/Server-Installation.md

    root@ocoserver:/# cat sql/*.sql | mysql oco
    ```
 4. Create the configuration file `conf.php` (create this file by copying the template `conf.php.example`).
-   - Enter your MySQL credentials in `DB_HOST`, `DB_USER`, `DB_PASS`, `DB_NAME`.
+   - Enter your MariaDB credentials in `DB_HOST`, `DB_USER`, `DB_PASS`, `DB_NAME`.
 Use a separate database user for the database connection which only has permission to read and write in the specific OCO database.
 Do not use the root account.
    - Make sure that the defined `PACKAGE_PATH` (where to save the software packages) is writeable for the webserver user.
 5. **Important:** set up HTTPS with a valid certificate and configure your web server to redirect any HTTP request to HTTPS.
    - It is very insecure to let the agent communicate via HTTP with your server because a man-in-the-middle attack can be used to send and install any (malicious) software packages to your client!!!